T4puSD/spring-boot-graphql-demo/README.md

 Copy the contents of the file and past it to the graphiql console and hit run to add new data with graphql
 mutations.

+### Mongock Dataloader
+By default, mongock data loader migration will populate the database with some dummy data that is written in `DataLoader.java` file.

 > Don't run the mutations endpoints unless untill you read and perform the Populating MongoDB with dummy data section

 The source directory has a bash file with rest call to fill up the test container with